-Details of our tailored after-school projects for referred secondary-aged children (11-19) is given below.
-Please contact SELFA if you would like your child/children to attend.
+Details of our health and well-being programmes for referred secondary-aged children (11-19) is given below.
+Please contact us if you would like your child/children to attend.

 Girls Rock Club

 Trinty Church Hall, Westmoreland Street, Skipton, Tuesdays 3.30pm to 5.30pm

 A weekly club aimed at girls who could benefit from a group promoting social interaction, independence and increasing self-confidence.
 The group provides an opportunity for girls to make friends, receive support and learn valuable life-skills all through fun activities such as cooking, crafts, sports, trips and community-based projects which are decided on by the girls.
 By accessing the group girls will be given opportunities to achieve awards such as sports leaders, arts awards and first aid.
 Ages: Secondary (11-19)

 SELFA Youth are running an exciting new 10 week project focusing on community engagement.
 We will continue the John Muir award from the summer helping to conserve and learn about our local environment.
 Then after half-term we will get involved in local community projects and spend more time helping out with community allotments and other local groups.
 This is a fab opportunity to get more involved at SELFA and represent us in the local community, as well as having lots of fun, meeting new people and raising your self-esteem.

 Craven Swimming Pool, One Saturday per month, 8.50am – 10.30am.
 Age: 8-19 years